-A guide to the best dishes, street food, desserts and restaurants in Delhi, the food capital of India
+A guide to the most famous foods of Delhi, plus best restaurants, street food, and food tours

-I’ve lived in Delhi on-and-off for 9 years, and spent the past winter in the city, which was recently named “Best Destination For Food/Drink in India” by Lonely Planet India magazine.
+I’ve lived in Delhi on-and-off for 13 years, and spent several winters in the city, which was recently named “Best Destination For Food/Drink in India” by Lonely Planet India magazine.
 I concur.
-Food all over India is great of course, and I especially love dosas in Kerala and Gujarati thali in Ahmedabad.
+Food all over India is great of course, but Delhi is a one-stop destination for famous local dishes and much much more.

 - Butter Chicken.
 I don’t eat meat so I cannot attest to the awesomeness of Butter Chicken in Delhi, but everyone talks about it, so it must be true.
 Called Murgh Makhani in Hindi.